-The modal explained the benefits of the integration in clear, concise terms (“retarget your email contacts in AdRoll”), and made it quick and easy for users to get started.
+The modal explained the benefits of the integration in clear, concise terms (“retarget your email contacts in AdRoll”), and an in-modal CTA made it quick and easy for users to get started.

 Instead of hoping that MailChimp users would stumble on the new release, understand the benefits, and know how to get started, it made the process as direct as possible.
 It worked: one of its most “niche” features netted a staggering 60% adoption rate.

-Aggregated user data provides insight into macro-level problems, whether it's a drop in Daily Active Users (DAUs) or a decline in customer retention rates.
+Aggregated user data provides insight into macro-level problems, whether it's a drop in daily active users (DAUs) or a decline in customer retention rates.

-“Obsess over the first mile of the product dev experience–it’s woefully neglected.” - Scott Belsky, Chief Product Officer, Adobe
+“Obsess over the first mile of the product dev experience–it’s woefully neglected.”